zeniuseducation/questdb/README.md

 WARNING: This is intended for teaching/learning/toying with Clojure, although we also use for non-critical part of applications.

+In production, we use this library usually when we need a temporary
+structured storage before actually store in central DB.
+Or simply use it as a more intelligent storage than a simple file system.

 ## Installation

 Put this in your leiningen project.clj :dependencies vector